Nithivarn-Reddy/Cuisine-Predictor/README.md

 ## Steps to Run the project
 First download the recipe json files using this link (https://www.dropbox.com/s/f0tduqyvgfuin3l/yummly.json).
 Next download the .ipynb and get the path where your json data is downloaded or where it is placed.
-Provide the path as a string to read_json_df() method and then run each cell, there after.
+Provide the path as a string to read_json_df() method.
+Later Provide the input containing ingredients and then run each cell, there after.

 ## Assumptions made in the project are